cdk8s-team/cdk8s/docs/getting-started.md

         const label = { app: 'hello-k8s' };

-        // notice that there is no assigment neccesary when creating resources.
+        // notice that there is no assigment necessary when creating resources.
         // simply instantiating the resource is enough because it adds it to the construct tree via
         // the first argument, which is always the parent construct.
         // its a little confusing at first glance, but this is an inherent aspect of the constructs